alem-platform/backend/secure-shell-chat/README.md

 ```

 #### Outcomes:

-- Establish a secure SSH-based chat system where users can connect and communicate in real time.
+- A secure SSH-based chat system allowing real-time user interaction.
-- Implement user authentication and session management using SSH keys.
+- Proper user authentication and session management via SSH keys.
-- Store chat history in a database (PostgreSQL) for persistence and retrieval.
+- Chat history storage in a PostgreSQL database for persistence and retrieval.
-- Utilize Go's `log/slog` package for logging authentication attempts, message deliveries, and system events.
+- Logging of authentication attempts, message deliveries, and system events using Go’s `log/slog`.

 #### Constraints

 - Handle errors gracefully and ensure proper error messages for users.
 - All actions and errors must be logged.